-Definition of MULLAH
+Definition of mullah

 : an educated Muslim trained in religious law and doctrine and usually holding an official post

-Origin of MULLAH
+Origin and Etymology of mullah

 Turkish molla & Persian & Urdu mulla, from Arabic mawlā